grafana/k6-benchmarks/README.md

 Results of tested k6 versions are available in the [/results](/results) directory.
 You can find the raw data, graphs and result explanations in each subdirectory.

+## Usage

+See the [Usage document](/docs/usage.md) for information about setting up the environment, and commands to run the benchmarks.

 ## Related

 - ["Running large tests" guide](https://k6.io/docs/testing-guides/running-large-tests/): learn about some ways to improve k6 performance, error troubleshooting, and more.